Home Vancouver Events Calendar Festivals and Events in Vancouver Vancouver’s DTES Heart of the City Festival

 Festival Dates and Locations

-In 2025, the festival runs from Friday, October 31st, to Saturday, November 8th.
-Events take place at venues throughout the DTES, including the Carnegie Community Centre (401 Main Street), the Russian Hall (600 Campbell Avenue), and Simon Fraser University’s Djavad Mowafaghian World Art Centre at the Goldcorp Centre for the Arts (149 West Hastings Street).
+In 2025, the festival ran from Friday, October 31st, to Saturday, November 8th.
+Events typically take place at venues throughout the DTES, including the Carnegie Community Centre (401 Main Street), the Russian Hall (600 Campbell Avenue), and Simon Fraser University’s Djavad Mowafaghian World Art Centre at the Goldcorp Centre for the Arts (149 West Hastings Street).

 Festival Activities